Denny Abbey and Farmland Museum is an interesting site worthy of a half day’s visit with something to interest all family members.

 Web: Denny Abbey Farmland Museum

 The Abbey is English Heritage property.
 There is a reduced charge for farmland museum for English Heritage members.
-The tea-room is open weekends 11am-4pm, also Thursday during school holidays; picnic area; shop; free parking
+The tea-room is open weekends 11am-4pm, also Wed and Thu, noon-4.30pm during school holidays; picnic area; shop; free parking